camipe/1dv527-fishytracker/README.md

 I did not have any ideas of my own so I picked the provided one.
 It’s a simple ”fish tracker” where user can record their catches with position, type of fish and more.
 They can also subscribe to a web hook which posts all new fishes as they gets created.

-## Questions
+### Question 1
-1. How have you implemented the idea of HATEOAS in your API?
+How have you implemented the idea of HATEOAS in your API?
 Motivate your choices and how it support the idea of HATEOAS.

 *Answer:*
 I chose to add a field for links to the objects, linking to the itself and related objects to get some simple hyperlinking and navigation between them.
 The user object links to a collection of the fishes related to it and the fish object has links to the user who uploaded it.
 I think in an API with more models you could build some interesting and intuitive representations with this kind if thinking (HATEOAS) but since I only have two, I had trouble coming up with other ways without making the object seem unnecessarily cluttered.

+### Question 2
-2. If your solution should implement multiple representations of the resources.
+If your solution should implement multiple representations of the resources.
 How would you do it?

 *Answer:*
 I don’t think my solution supports that scenario very well.
 Currently I have made my own toJSON-function to represent the objects in the API, so it basically supports one representation.
 A solution I had in mind is to create something like a formatter object which can have different functions for different representation and move the logic to create an object representation there.
 It could then be used to change the format/representation depending on which routes is called.

+### Question 3
-3. Motivate and defend your authentication solution?
+Motivate and defend your authentication solution?
 Why did you choose the one you did?
 Pros/Cons.

 *Answer:*
 I chose to use a combination of local users and JWTs for two reasons mostly.
 * I had used passport-local in Wes Bos’ course ”Learn Node”, which I did a while back so I hade some experience.